chetanmauth/RCB-Ticket-Checker/README.md

 This project helps you stay ahead in the race to book RCB match tickets by:

-- Monitoring the official ticket page
+- Monitoring the official ticket page continuously
 - Detecting "Buy Tickets" buttons
 - Alerting you instantly by opening the tickets page & sound alert